vanelslander-ecology/PredictiveEcology.org/_posts/2015-04-23-Is-R-fast-enough-01.md

 There have been many people, including ourselves, who have asked, "Is R fast enough for simulation modeling?".
 In other words, can R handle everything we throw at it for simulation modeling?
 Low level functions, high level functions, GIS, data wrangling etc...

-After years of working with R as a data analysis and manipulation tool, we weren't convinced that R was fast enoug.
+After years of working with R as a data analysis and manipulation tool, we weren't convinced that R was fast enough.
 We realize now that was mostly because of what we see and hear on the internet (e.g., see table in http://julialang.org).
 So, we started benchmarking R with a series of low and high level functions.
 This is part 1 of a multi-part series of posts about this benchmarking experiment with R in the coming weeks.

 The objective of this experiment is to show some speed comparisons between R and other languages and software, including C++ and GIS software.
 Clearly this is NOT a comparison between R and, say, C++, because many of the functions in R are written in C++ and are wrapped in R. But, if simple R functions are fast, then we can focus our time on more complex things needed for simulation and science.

+*So, is R fast enough?*

-**Answer:** *R is more than fast enough!*
+*Answer:* **R is more than fast enough!**

-The take home messages for the whole exercise are these:

-1. built-in R functions (written in R or C++ or any other language) are often faster than ad hoc C++ functions.

-2. most built-in R functions *must* to be used in a vectorized way to achieve these speeds, avoiding loops unless it is strictly necessary to keep the sequence (though see the data.table package)

-3. there are often different ways to do the same thing in R; some are *much* faster than others (see following weeks posts).
-Use the Primitives where possible (`names(methods:::.BasicFunsList)`)

 We will start with a fairly basic low level function, the "mean"...